 Digestive enzymes are found in various locations throughout the gastrointestinal tract; including in the saliva, the stomach acid, the pancreatic juice and the body's intestinal secretions.
 Probiotics on the other hand, are more heavily concentrated in the small and large intestines.

-Digestive enzymes include proteases and peptides which breakdown proteins, and lipases which break down fats.
+Digestive enzymes include proteases and peptides, which break down proteins, and lipases which break down fats.
 In addition to our own endogenous production of digestive enzymes, they can also be extracted from foods and taken as supplements, which may be useful for people with food intolerances.
-However some sources suggest that the body can become dependent on digestive enzyme supplements and as a result stop producing its own, therefore long term supplementation is not necessarily advised.
+However, some sources suggest that the body can become dependent on digestive enzyme supplements and as a result stop producing its own, therefore long term supplementation is not necessarily advised.

-Probiotics naturally produce digestive enzymes:
+Probiotics naturally produce digestive enzymes

 Probiotics actually have the capability of producing many different types of enzymes1.
-Whilst they use them primarily to degrade organic materials to use as their own food source, this additional source of enzymes is also of benefit to human health/digestion.
-Most food 'macromolecules' (such as fats, proteins, starches) require several different enzymes to completely break them down.
+Whilst they use them primarily to degrade organic materials to use as their own food source, this additional source of enzymes is also of benefit to human health and digestion.
+Most food 'macromolecules' (such as fats, proteins, and starches) require several different enzymes to completely break them down.
 Probiotics produce the correct 'teams' of enzymes to fully break down each food 'polymer', or macromolecule, into its basic building blocks.
 Due to this ability to fully degrade the individual components of our food, it is thought that probiotic bacteria could potentially be helpful with enzyme deficiency conditions, such as lactose intolerance.
 Certainly, many of the Lactobacilli strains enhance the activity of lactase (the enzyme that breaks down lactose in dairy products)2.